 No, at the full review or update stages you are only asked to assess the PRESS elements in the primary database strategy.
 However, if you identify errors or issues with the searches conducted in the other sources, please share these in your assessment so they can be revised for future updates.
 Please also note in the assessment which strategy you checked if it is unclear which is the primary database.

-It is possible the search methods for a protocol, review or update will have been peer reviewed prior to submission to a Cochrane editorial team.
+It is possible the search methods for a protocol, review or update will have been evaluated prior to submission to a Cochrane editorial team.
 These pre-submission activities are also known as search quality assurance, or "search QA."
-Another member of the author team could have checked the search or another information specialist reviewed the strategies.
+Another member of the author team could have checked the search methods, or another information specialist may have reviewed the strategies.
 Search QA is highly encouraged to improve the quality of searches but is considered a separate activity to search peer review.
 Search peer review is an independent process conducted after manuscript submission to assess the mandatory MECIR standards and essential PRESS elements.
-Because the EIEP pilot aims to assess search methods to a consistent standard, you may be asked to assess a search for which some form of peer review has already been conducted.
+Because the EIEP pilot aims to assess search methods to a consistent standard, you may be asked to peer review submissions that also received pre-submission search QA.

-Question 12: What form of acknowledgement do members of the IS Search Peer Review Team receive for peer reviewing submissions to the Central Editorial Service?
+Question 15: What form of acknowledgement do members of the IS Search Peer Review Team receive for peer reviewing submissions in EM?